RyanSquared/website/src/content/post/2020-08-16-kubernetes-simplified.md

 This article is a live post and will be updated if amendment is needed to clarify explanations of certain topics.

+EDIT-2020-08-17: Add sections "Why would I want Kubernetes", "Why not just use Docker Compose", and "Where is the State"

 [1]: https://kubernetes.io/#kubernetes-k8s-docs-concepts-overview-what-is-kubernetes-is-an-open-source-system-for-automating-deployment-scaling-and-management-of-containerized-applications
 [2]: https://kubernetes.io/docs/tutorials/kubernetes-basics/
 [3]: https://docs.cilium.io/en/v1.8/policy/language/#services-based